vavrines/Kinetic.jl/paper/paper.md

 # KitML.jl

 Machine learning is building its momentum in scientific computing.
-Given the nonlinear structure of differential and integral equations, it is promising to incorporate the universal function approximator from machine learning surrogate models into the governing equations and achieve a better balance between efficiency and accuracy.
+Given the nonlinear structure of differential and integral equations, it is promising to incorporate the universal function approximators from machine learning surrogate models into the governing equations and achieve a better balance between efficiency and accuracy.
-In KitML.jl, we provide strategies to construct hybrid mechanical-neural models and form structure-preserving data-driven closure models.
+In KitML.jl, we implement strategies to construct hybrid mechanical-neural differential operators and form structure-preserving data-driven closure models.
-The detailed theory and implementation can be found in the paper [@xiao2020b].
+The detailed background can be found in the paper [@xiao2020b].

 # Extension